-We are proud to be working on a HempLime home renovation, designed as healthy, affordable, and visitable housing.
-DON Enterprise in New Castle, PA is leading the collaborative project, which is called “PA Hemp Home” and is supported by the Pennsylvania Department of Agriculture.
+We are proud to work on a HempLime home renovation, designed as healthy, affordable, and visitable housing.
+DON Enterprise in New Castle, PA, led the collaborative project called “PA Hemp Home”, supported by the Pennsylvania Department of Agriculture.

 DON Enterprise is a consumer-controlled, nonprofit organization in Western Pennsylvania that empowers people with disabilities to live as independently as they choose.
 Partners on the project are two expert HempLime builders: Cameron McIntosh from Americhanvre in Pennsylvania, and Alex Sparrow from UK Hempcrete in England.
 The Pennsylvania Housing Research Center at Penn State University will conduct energy and performance testing which will be disseminated to Pennsylvania businesses and residents.
 Healthy Materials Lab at Parsons is designing the house renovation and will conduct indoor air quality monitoring and testing.

-For the PA Hemp Home DON Enterprise acquired an 800-square foot, two-story house in the Lower East Side of New Castle, Pennsylvania.
+For the Project PA Hemp Home, DON Enterprise acquired an 800-square foot, two-story house in the Lower East Side of New Castle, Pennsylvania.

 Pennsylvania Housing Research Center (PHRC) will analyze the thermal, insulative properties, and performance of hemplime as well as the resulting impact on utility costs in this residential renovation.
 A comparison will be made between thermal, insulative properties of hemplime and residences using typical insulation and construction.

-After the pioneering renovation has been exhibited, DON Enterprise will sell the house at an affordable price to a member of the New Castle community.
+After the pioneering renovation has been completed, DON Enterprise will sell the house at an affordable price to a member of the New Castle community.

-Jonsara and Meryl visited the jobsite this month and watched the process of HempLime being sprayed into the walls.
+Jonsara and Meryl visited the job site to document the process of HempLime being sprayed into the walls.
 HempLime is a sustainable, healthy material that can be used to retrofit or construct the walls of affordable housing.
-Here, the flame resistant properties of the mix protect the old wood frame from future fire.
 The hemp and lime mix also creates breathable, highly insulated walls, producing a house that is durable and offers increased comfort compared with currently available housing.
-The plant and mineral based material is naturally flame retardant and anti-microbial, eliminating the need for any added toxic chemicals.
+HempLime, a plant and mineral based material, is naturally flame retardant and anti-microbial which eliminates the need for any added toxic chemicals.
 HempLime walls continuously absorb odors, toxics, and carbon dioxide from the air making the indoor air cleaner than the air in buildings made from typical petrochemical based building materials.